arkku/burner/README.md

 Since each IHEX line specifies an address, it is possible to write selectively to any part of the EEPROM – simply send only those lines of IHEX that you wish to write.
 Retrying the same line is also as simple as sending it again.
+The burner prevents you from exceeding the size of the selected chip type, i.e., addresses will _not_ wrap around at the end.
+It is even possible to write the same EEPROM in parts, as long as you avoid writing different data to already-written areas (writing the same data is harmless).
+The `bin2ihex` tool of my `kk_ihex` library can easily convert binary files to IHEX starting from an arbitrary address.

 Write mode may be exited by sending either the IHEX end of file line or a single exclamation mark `!`.

-Note that writing the EEPROM may be slower than the speed of the serial connection, and the microcontroller's receive buffer is limited.
+Note that writing the EEPROM may be slower than the speed of the serial connection, and the microcontroller's UART receive buffer is very limited.
 This means that the sender (you or your terminal) must throttle the speed at which data is sent.
 Software flow control (XON/XOFF) may be used for this, or you may simply send one line, wait for the response, and send another.
-The latter approach also has the benefit that you can observe errors as they happen.
+The latter approach also has the benefit that you can observe errors as they happen, and is preferable.

-### Terminal.rb
+### terminal.rb

-A simple "terminal" program written in Ruby for Linux and other *nix systems is provided.
+A simple "terminal" program written in Ruby for Linux and other \*nix systems is provided.
 It passes input and output directly to the burner, but supports two additional commands to make reading and writing simpler: